dotnet-campus/DotNetCampus.InkCanvas/README.md

 **A:** Yes, this library can be used in Linux environments.
 It is built on Avalonia and SkiaSharp, which are cross-platform frameworks that support Linux.

+**Q:** Can I directly use this library to create a high-performance handwriting whiteboard application?

+**A:** No, due to the rendering performance limitations of Avalonia, this library cannot currently be used to create high-performance handwriting whiteboard applications.
+If you need a high-performance handwriting whiteboard application, it is recommended to add a WPF acceleration layer on the Windows platform to use WPF for rendering strokes to improve performance; on the Linux platform, use native X11 rendering to enhance performance.
+For related discussions, please refer to <https://github.com/AvaloniaUI/Avalonia/discussions/18702>

 ### Advanced Usage

 #### Switch stroke renderer